flectra-hq/documentation-user/inventory/management/adjustment/initial_inventory.rst

 Reporting
 =========

-To check the current stock, go to :menuselection:`Inventory Control --> Products`, and click on the **list button**:
+To check the current stock, go to :menuselection:`MASTER DATA --> Products`, and click on the **list button**:

 .. image:: media/initial08.png